 Speechwriter's Grist for the Mill

-By Neil Hrab, Rhetoric Editor, Vital Speeches of the Day
+By Neil Hrab, rhetoric columnist, Vital Speeches of the Day

 …One of the most remarkable peculiarities of the present time is that the principal leaders of the political parties are travelling about the country from State to State, and holding forth, like Methodist preachers, hour after hour, to assembled multitudes under the broad canopy of heaven… Besides the prime leaders of the parties, numerous subaltern officers of the Administration are summoned to the same service, and, instead of attending to the duties of their offices, rave, recite, and madden round the land.

 October 1, 1840 entry in "Memoirs of John Quincy Adams: Comprising Portions of His Diary from 1795 to 1848"

 Thus did an aging John Quincy Adams dismissively summarize some of the political speechifying that accompanied the 1840 presidential election.

 Unlike many who have held elected office, Adams could at least claim he had done something to promote alternatives to what he might have called the “raving and reciting” school of public address.
 In 1810, Adams published 36 lectures on public speaking that he had delivered to students in the course of a Harvard professorship (available for free download here and here).

 Adams uses the lectures to synthesize his extensive knowledge of classical oratory and rhetoric with the practical needs of his students…and the practical needs of their future audiences, too.